alexChurkin/TruckRemoteServer/README.md

 ### [DOWNLOAD THE LATEST VERSION](https://drive.google.com/drive/folders/1eZuEEp7o_r0iVNS5q6rrBKuBrt6ZjRUL?usp=sharing)

 ## How to use
-ATTENTION: Do not delete files from the **TruckRemoteControl** folder.
+ATTENTION: Do not delete files from the **TruckRemoteServer** folder.
 It's important for correct Server work.

 Launching with **Truck Remote Control**:
 1) Install **vJoy** on your PC by launching **vJoySetup.exe**